pranavchavda/diu/content/hotels/Radhika Beach Resort/text.md

 +++
 ## Radhika Beach Resort

  Located at the Picturesque Location of Nagoa Beach, Radhika Beach Resort is a perfect place to spend your beach vacation while in Diu.
-They have total 36 Rooms, Including 2 Suites, 6 Super Executive Rooms, 18 Executive Rooms and 10 Standard Rooms.
+For travellers visiting Diu, Radhika Beach Resort is an excellent option, offering a family-friendly atmosphere alongside many helpful amenities designed to boost your stay.

+ Guest rooms provide facilities such as a flat-screen TV and air conditioning, and guests can use the resort's free online wifi.

+.
 ***
 **Apart from the features listed, this hotel offers**
 - Airport Transfers